asahala/BabyLemmatizer/README.md

 For now, outputs are not encoded as sequences, but as tokens to prevent the system from generating OOV lemmata.
 See the network architecture [here](network.txt)

 ### Performance
 Results of the 5-fold cross-validation of the first millennium Babylonian models trained with 500k examples split into 80/10/10.
+Output: token.

 |category|avg.|lbtest1|lbtest2|lbtest3|lbtest4|lbtest5|conf. int|
 |---|---|---|---|---|---|---|---|